Packing List for Italy: 10 Things You Shouldn't Forget

 Although you’ll be dressed smart-casual during the day, Italians love to get dressed up, and in the evenings, you’ll see the locals hanging out in high heels, dresses and collared shirts.
 This is a great opportunity to show off your finery.

-6. Your proper camera
+6. Bring to Italy your proper camera

 Between the ancient ruins, the historic buildings, the jaw-dropping scenery and the dramatic landscapes, this is not a trip to leave your camera at home for.
 You’ll be whipping it out around every corner to take all the photos that will help you remember this trip for a lifetime.

-7. Adaptors, chargers & a portable charger
+7. Adaptors, chargers & a portable charger and other things to take to Italy

 If you’re like most of us, you’ll have an arsenal of electronic gadgets that need to be charged and kept going throughout your trip.
 Depending on where you’re travelling from, you may need an adaptor to accommodate your chargers.
 European plugs are 220V to 230V, with two round prongs.

-8. Sunglasses & sunscreen
+8. Please bring to Italy sunglasses & sunscreen

 This feels like a no-brainer in summer, but it’s just as valid every day of the year.
 Italy is sunny for a large majority of the year, and if you’re going to be outside for any part of the day (including walking to and from your car) you should be wearing sunscreen.